 - In a simple series, omit the serial (or Oxford) comma unless it is needed for clarity.
-In general, do not insert a comma after “and” or “or” unless omitting the comma confuses the meaning.
+In general, do not insert a comma before “and” or “or” unless omitting the comma confuses the meaning.

 - AP Style does not italicize text, including for book titles.
 (Pro Humanitate is an exception at Wake Forest.)